 Subtractive techniques: CNC machining

-In conclusion: Additive technologies are used primarily for projects with no functional or visual requirements.
-They are useful for visualising a part.
+Additive technologies are used primarily for projects with no functional or visual requirements.
+They are useful for visualizing a part.
 Conversely, CNC machining makes it possible to design prototypes that are very close to reality mechanically and visually.
 This process of removing material is suitable for quantities not exceeding ten parts.
 Beyond this, vacuum duplication is recommended because it allows economies of scale and saves a great deal of time.
-Also discover the difference between 3D printing and rapid prototyping.
+Also, discover the difference between 3D printing and rapid prototyping.

 If you are in doubt about the most appropriate technology for your project, do not hesitate to contact us by e-mail, or send us a request directly on our quote request page.